KnowageLabs/Knowage-Documentation/functionalities-guide/KPI/ka_KPI.rst

 Then practically you must add the KPI association using the KPI List area of the interface.
-As you can see from Figure 7.31 here you select the KPI after clicking on the “ADD KPI ASSOCIATION” link.
+As you can see from Figure 7.31 here you select the KPI after clicking on the â€œADD KPI ASSOCIATIONâ€ link.
 The latter opens a wizard that allows to pick up a multiple choice of the KPIs.
-Once chosen, you need to specify all empty fields of the form, like “Category”, “View as” and so on (refer to Figure 7.31).
-Note that the “View as” field is were you can decide if the widget will be a Speedometer or a KPI Card.
+Once chosen, you need to specify all empty fields of the form, like â€œCategoryâ€, â€œView asâ€ and so on (refer to Figure 7.31).
+Note that the â€œView asâ€ field is were you can decide if the widget will be a Speedometer or a KPI Card.

 Moreover, you can set the other properties of the KPI document using the